The Best Vegan Stuffing

 I prefer either a sourdough loaf of french bread for this vegan stuffing recipe.
 You can also use a whole grain bread if you prefer.
 The type of bread doesn’t matter as much as making sure the bread is dried out enough to soak up the filling.
 If your bread is too soft, then texture of this stuffing won’t be the same.

-To make this recipe gluten-free, substitute tamari or coconut aminos for the soy sauce in the tempeh sausage crumbles recipe and use a good gluten-free bread.
+To make this recipe gluten-free, substitute tamari or coconut aminos for the soy sauce in the tempeh sausage crumbles recipe and use good gluten-free bread.
 Most gluten-free bread doesn’t get as crusty as regular bread, but it will still work.

-More Vegan Thanksgiving Side Dishes:
+More Vegan Thanksgiving Side Dishes

 The Best Vegan Stuffing